hainayanda/Pharos/README.md

 }
 ```

-At the example above, whenDidSet closure will only run when the new value is bigger than 5
+At the example above, observeChange closure will only run when the new value is bigger than 5

-## Delaying Multiple Set
+## Throttling

 Sometimes you just want to delay some observing because if the value is coming too fast, it could be bottleneck some of your business logic like when you call API or something.
 It will automatically use the latest value when the closure fire: